 The horror-comedy, Chandramukhi, is a must-watch.
 This entertaining film is one of the most remade South Indian movies of the century!
 Whether or not you have seen Bollywood’s Bhool Bhulaiya, Chandramukhi will double the fun and thrill.

-In the movie, both the actor and actresses do not believe in ghosts.
+In the movie, both the actors and actresses do not believe in ghosts.
 They call Rajnikanth, who is a psychiatrist to solve the mystery.

 And the rest is history (to be watched).